 For the avid cigar smoker, understanding the different types of cigars, including their shapes, sizes, and wrappers, is essential to fully appreciating the experience.

-Cigars are measured in terms of length and girth, with length listed in inches or centimeters and girth in 64ths of an inch or millimeters.
+Cigars are measured by length and ring gauge (diameter).
 The ring gauge, which measures the diameter of the cigar, is a crucial aspect to consider, as it can significantly impact the smoking experience.

 Whether you’re already a seasoned smoker or just starting out, this comprehensive guide will walk you through the vast world that is premium cigars, covering topics such as cigar wrappers, types, strength, and flavor.
 Dive in and discover the intricate details that make each cigar unique.